Clyde Tombaugh: Further research

+In 1936, Tombaugh may have discovered the Perseus–Pegasus Filament, a galaxy filament that stretches for roughly a billion light years in diameter, making it one of the largest structures in the known universe.
+He referred to it as the Great Perseus–Andromeda stratum of Extra-Galactic Nebulae.

 Asteroids

 Tombaugh is officially credited by the Minor Planet Center with discovering 15 asteroids, and he observed nearly 800 asteroids during his search for Pluto and years of follow-up searches looking for another candidate for the postulated Planet X. Tombaugh is also credited with the discovery of periodic comet 274P/Tombaugh–Tenagra.
 He also discovered hundreds of variable stars, as well as star clusters, galaxy clusters, and a galaxy supercluster.

 The asteroid 1604 Tombaugh, discovered in 1931, is named after him.
 He discovered hundreds of asteroids, beginning with 2839 Annette in 1929, mostly as a by-product of his search for Pluto and his searches for other celestial objects.
 Tombaugh named some of them after his wife, children and grandchildren.
 The Royal Astronomical Society awarded him the Jackson-Gwilt Medal in 1931.